Cloud computing network connection perforated paper

 Cooling: The Invisible Cost

-A 2023 study from Lawrence Berkeley National Laboratory estimated that a medium-sized data center can use as much water as a city of 30,000 people.
+A 2023 study from Lawrence Berkeley National Laboratory found that a medium-sized data center can use as much water as a city of 30,000 people.
 The irony is clear: the same cloud that powers remote work and online learning is indirectly draining natural water reserves in some regions.

 The Carbon Footprint of the Cloud